MrEliotA/prometheus-policy-autoscaler/README.md

 Motivation

-Horizontal Pod Autoscalers (HPA) are great, but they tend to focus on resource metrics (CPU, memory) or a single custom metric.
-Real applications – especially Laravel monoliths with queues, MySQL, and Redis – need more context:

-How many HTTP requests per second are hitting the app?

-What is the p95 latency for critical endpoints?

-Are queue jobs backing up?

-Is MySQL close to max_connections?

-Is Redis running hot or near its memory limit?
+Kubernetes Horizontal Pod Autoscalers are effective for CPU or memory-driven workloads, but real applications often require richer context.
+Laravel monoliths typically rely on:

+HTTP request throughput

+Request latency and error rates

+Queue backlog and job age

+MySQL concurrency and connection saturation

+Redis memory and performance indicators

-This project implements a Kubernetes controller in Go that:
+This project provides a Kubernetes controller written in Go that:

-Defines a CRD (PrometheusAutoscaler) where autoscaling logic is expressed as PromQL policies.
+Defines a CRD (PrometheusAutoscaler) expressing autoscaling logic as PromQL policies

-Targets Laravel workloads (web + queue workers) as a demo, but is generic enough for other apps.
+Targets Laravel stacks (web and workers) as an example, but can support any workload

-Uses Prometheus as the single source of truth for metrics.
+Uses Prometheus as the sole metrics source

-Is deployed via Helm and managed by Argo CD in a GitOps workflow.
+Is deployed via Helm and managed through Argo CD (GitOps)

-Is built, tested, and released through Jenkins CI.
+Is built and released using a Jenkins pipeline

 Key Features

-Custom Resource Definition: PrometheusAutoscaler in API group autoscaler.laravel.app/v1alpha1.
+Custom Resource Definition

-Policy-as-code:
+PrometheusAutoscaler (API group: autoscaler.laravel.app/v1alpha1).

+Policy-as-code

-Multiple metrics per policy.
+Multiple metrics per autoscaler

-Per-metric scaleUp / scaleDown thresholds and steps.
+Per-metric scaleUp and scaleDown thresholds and step sizes

-Aggregation strategies: max, min, average, weighted.
+Aggregation strategies: max, min, average, weighted

-Behavior tuning: stabilization windows, cooldowns, rate limits.
+Stabilization windows, cooldown behavior, and rate limits

-Laravel-aware autoscaling:
+Laravel-aware scaling signals

-HTTP RPS, latency, error rate.
+HTTP RPS, average and percentile latency, error rate

-Queue backlog and oldest job age (Horizon/queue metrics).
+Queue backlog and oldest job age (Horizon-compatible metrics)

-MySQL threads / connections via mysqld_exporter.
+MySQL thread and connection metrics via mysqld_exporter

-Redis memory usage via redis_exporter.
+Redis memory usage via redis_exporter

-Dry-run mode:
+Dry-run mode

-See what would happen without actually scaling.

-Controller-runtime based:

-Written in Go using sigs.k8s.io/controller-runtime.

-Uses structured logging, health/readiness probes, and Kubernetes events.

-GitOps-friendly:
+Simulate decisions without patching Deployments.

+Implementation details

+Built with controller-runtime

+Structured logging, readiness and liveness probes

+Emits Kubernetes Events describing scaling decisions

+GitOps-friendly deployment

-Controller deployed via Helm chart.
+Controller packaged as a Helm chart

-Argo CD watches the Git repository and syncs changes.
+Argo CD tracks Git and applies changes automatically

-Jenkins builds/pushes images and updates Helm values.yaml with new image tags.
+Jenkins updates image tags in Helm values

 High-Level Architecture

-Control loop:
+Control Loop

 PrometheusAutoscaler objects are created in the cluster.

-The Go controller watches these CRs.
+The controller watches these CRs.

 For each CR:

-Fetch the referenced Deployment (Laravel web / worker).
+Fetch the referenced Deployment

-Query Prometheus with the configured PromQL expressions.
+Execute PromQL queries against Prometheus

-Feed samples into the policy engine.
+Feed metric samples into the policy engine

-The engine computes desiredReplicas based on:
+The policy engine computes desiredReplicas based on:

-Per-metric thresholds & steps.
+Per-metric thresholds

-Aggregation strategy.
+Aggregation strategy

-Stabilization / cooldown / rate limits.
+Stabilization windows and cooldowns

+Scale-up/scale-down rate limits

-If not in DryRun and desiredReplicas != currentReplicas, patch the Deployment.
+If not in DryRun mode and the replica count changes, the controller patches the Deployment.

-Status is updated with:
+The CR status is updated with:

 currentReplicas